 This is because labor costs are significantly lower in China than in other countries.
 By producing its guitars in China, Epiphone is able to keep its prices affordable for their customers.

 Epiphone has had a long connection to guitar production in China.
-The company has been working with Chinese manufacturers for years, allowing them to produce high-quality guitars at very competitive prices.
-This extensive history and positive relationship are what allow Epiphone to continue meeting the needs of guitarists around the world.
+The company has been working with Chinese manufacturers for years.
+Allowing them to produce high-quality guitars at very competitive prices.
+This extensive history and positive relationship are what allow Epiphone to do so.
+And continue meeting the needs of guitarists around the world.

-The affordable yet high-quality Epiphone guitars have been a favorite of musicians since 1873.
-They also offer a range of affordable acoustic and bass guitars with best-in-class craftsmanship and sound.
+The affordable yet high-quality Epiphone guitars have been a favorite of musicians.
+And since 1873!
+They also offer a range of affordable acoustic and bass guitars.
+Also with best-in-class craftsmanship and sound.

-Epiphone guitars have been made all over the world, including in the United States, Korea, Indonesia, and Japan, but most models today come from the factory in China.
-While there have been some quality control issues in the past, Chinese-made Epiphones are generally good replicas of iconic Gibson guitars at a fraction of the price.
+Epiphone guitars have been made all over the world!
+This includes the United States, Korea, Indonesia, and Japan.
+But most models today come from the factory in China.
+There have been some quality control issues in the past.
+But Chinese-made Epiphones are generally good replicas of iconic Gibson guitars.
+And at a fraction of the price.

-Epiphone’s confidence in its craft is reflected in the wide range of guitars they offer for every budget and style.
-If you’re exploring for a budget-friendly guitar with an amazing tone, an Epiphone is a solid choice.
+Epiphone’s confidence in its craft is reflected in the wide range of guitars they offer.
+Some for every budget and style.
+Are you exploring a budget-friendly guitar with an amazing tone?
+Then an Epiphone is a solid choice!

 What years were Epiphones made in Japan?

-In the 1970s, the Matsumoku company started to manufacture the Epiphone guitars in Japan.
+The Matsumoku company started to manufacture the Epiphone guitars in Japan.
+This was in the 1970s.
 The production and distribution were handled by Aria with collaboration from Gibson.
-Later, Epiphone started to produce less expensive models that did not have any traditional designs.
+Later, Epiphone started to produce less expensive models.
+But they did not have any traditional designs.

 Are any Epiphone guitars made in the USA?